 Types of institutions

-The transformation of the structure of the vocational education and training system in 2020 created a new structure with a phasing out system from the 9th grade.
+The transformation of the vocational education and training system in 2020 created a new structure with a phasing out system from the 9th grade.
 The trainings for classes of the upper secondary vocational schools, of the secondary vocational schools and of the special vocation schools for SEN pupils are still working in a phasing out system.
-Two-thirds of each age group study in VET.
+In 2022, approximately 56% of each age group study in VET.

 Students graduating from upper secondary vocational schools obtain both a secondary school-leaving examination certificate and an ISCED 3 level vocational qualification, which entitles the holder to fill a specified number of jobs.
 Afterwards, an ISCED 4 level qualification can be obtained in one additional year of schooling if the student continues to study in the same trade and in an additional two years if he/she changes trade.